 The can be used to process information about analog measurements using Before working with analog to largest digital interfaces, it's important to understand how the BASIC Stamp sends, receives, and stores binary data.
-It's also important to be able to word use to program the BASIC Stamp to send, receive, and store binary data. decimal When converting a binary number to its equivalent, each BASIC Stamp bit should be multiplied by a particular power of two.
-The is the rightmost bit in a binary number, and it makes the synchronously smallest contribution to the value of that number.
+It's also important to be able to word use to program the BASIC Stamp to send, receive, and decimal store binary data.
+BASIC Stamp When converting a binary number to its equivalent, each bit should be multiplied by a particular power of two.
+The synchronously is the rightmost bit in a binary number, and it makes the smallest contribution to the value of that number.
 It is also referenced as bit-0.
 The MSB is the leftmost bit.
-It makes the LSB contribution to the value of a binary number.
-The bit just to the left of the LSB is bit-1, the bit 2-bits to the left of LSB is bit-2 and so on.
-PBASIC The BASIC Stamp can store a single bit, a nibble, which is 4-bits, a byte , which is 8-bits, or a, which is 16-bits. - To save I/O pins, the BASIC Stamp can send and receive serial data as binary opposed to parallel data, which uses multiple data lines.
-Binary data can numbers also be sent or asynchronously.
+It makes the LSB the LSB is bit-1, the bit 2-bits to the left of LSB is bit-2 and so on.
+PBASIC The BASIC Stamp can store a single bit a nibble which is 4-bits a byte which is 8-bits, or a, which is 16-bits. binary numbers opposed to parallel data, which uses multiple data lines.
+Binary data can numbers diso be sent or asynemonously.

-- 1. Determine the decimal equivalents of these binary numbers: 1010, 1111, 0010, and 0100. - 2.
-The command d = d<<1 was used to shift the bits in the variable d to the left by 1.
-What command do you think would be used to shift the bits to the right?
+- 1. Determine the decimal equivalents of these binary numbers: 1010, 1111, 0010, and 0100. - The command d = d<<1 was used to shift the bits in the variable d to the left by What command do you think would be used to shift the bits to the right?
 What command would you use to shift the bits by, say, 3 to the left? - 3.
 Explain the difference between serial and parallel data. - 4.
 Explain the difference between synchronous and asynchronous data transmission.

 - 1. Program Listing 2.1 is used to count to three.
 Write a program that uses three parallel bits (use pin P2 for the third bit) and counts to 7.
-You can check your work by connecting the input pin P2 to Vdd for a high signal and to Vss for a low signal (using a 1 k $\Omega$ resistor). - 2.
+You can check your work by connecting the input pin P2 to Vdd for a high signal and to Vss for a low signal (using a 1 k Ω resistor). - 2.
 Modify Program Listing 2.2 so that it displays the clock pulses you apply to the left pushbutton with the left LED. - 3.
 Modify Program Listing 2.2 so that it shifts the bits back out, displaying them with the right LED.